MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/blue-screen-data.md

 # Blue Screen Data

+> [!NOTE]
-**Note**  This topic is for programmers.
+> This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://support.microsoft.com/help/14238/windows-10-troubleshoot-blue-screen-errors).

+> [!NOTE]
-**Note**   If you are an IT professional or support agent, see this article for additional information, [Troubleshoot "blue screen" or Stop error problems before you contact Microsoft Support](https://support.microsoft.com/help/3106831/).
+> If you are an IT professional or support agent, see this article for additional information, [Troubleshoot "blue screen" or Stop error problems before you contact Microsoft Support](https://support.microsoft.com/help/3106831/).

 When Microsoft Windows encounters a condition that compromises safe system operation, the system halts.
 This condition is called a *bug check*.
 It is also commonly referred to as a *system crash*, a *kernel error*, or a *stop error*.